John Norvell

 John Norvell (December 21, 1789 – April 24, 1850) was a newspaper editor and one of the first U.S. Senators from Michigan.
+He is known as one of two co-founders of The Philadelphia Inquirer, the third-longest continually operating daily newspaper in the United States of America.

 History

 Norvell was born in Danville, Kentucky, then still a part of Virginia, where he attended the common schools.

-He is the son of Lt.
-Lipscomb Norvell, an officer of the Virginia Line in the American Revolutionary War, and Mary Hendrick.
-Lipscomb Norvell was taken prisoner by the British when they captured Charleston, South Carolina, in 1781 and later was an original member of the Society of the Cincinnati.
+His parents were Lieutenant Lipscomb Norvell, an officer of the Virginia Line in the American Revolutionary War, and Mary Hendrick.
+Lipscomb Norvell was taken prisoner by the Revolutionary War when they captured Charleston, South Carolina, in 1781, and later was an original member of the Society of the Cincinnati.
 Lipscomb is buried in the Nashville City Cemetery in Nashville, Tennessee.

-Lipscomb descended from Captain Hugh Norvell (1666–1719), one of the original trustees of the City of Williamsburg in the 17th century and a Vestryman at Bruton Parish Church.
+Lipscomb descended from Captain Hugh Norvell (1666–1719), one of the original trustees of Williamsburg, Virginia in the 17th century and a Vestryman at Bruton Parish Church.
 Mary Norvell, Lipscomb's daughter, married James Walker, the father of William Walker (1824–1860) a soldier of fortune or filibusterer in Nicaragua in 1857.

 In 1807, Norvell wrote to U.S. President Thomas Jefferson:

 He received a reply in which Jefferson first recommended authors to read on government and history, then issued a scathing critique of newspapers:

 Despite Jefferson's highly skeptical appraisal, Norvell apparently took his words as a challenge to reform newspapers and decided to learn the printing trade.
 Norvell did not publish this letter until after Jefferson's death in 1826, the original letter is now lost, but was in his son's possession as late as 1880.

 Norvell edited the Baltimore Whig 1813–1814.
-He also studied law, was admitted to the bar in 1814, and began a private practice in Baltimore, Maryland.
+He also studied law, was admitted to the bar in 1814, and began a private practice in Baltimore.
 He enlisted as a private in the War of 1812, serving in the Battle of Bladensburg.

 Norvell's adventures during the War of 1812 were chronicled in the Some Account of the Life of Spencer Houghton Cone, A Baptist Preacher in America.
 Norvell and his brother in law Spencer Cone were partners in Baltimore and together at the Battle of Bladensburg.
 After the battle, they returned to Washington to rescue their wives, who had been left there.